 Edit 1/4/2017: In hindsight, I feel like I overhyped Princess Weiyoung with this review post.
 After completing (and loving!)
 Nirvana in Fire subsequently after this one, I thought the latter was much, much better.
-So if you’d like to, here’s my post on Nirvana in Fire.
+So if you’re curious what my thoughts were on Nirvana in Fire here is my (massive) review post for that series.
 I highly suggest watching NiF instead if you haven’t already.
 It’s also set during the Northern and Southern dynasties and has a revenge plot (like Princess Weiyoung), but the storyline, acting, and execution is more phenomenal!

 Alright, everyone, brace yourselves for an extremely long, intense fangirl session.
 (You’ve been warned.)